SuzeShardlow/SuzeShardlow.github.io/projects.md

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) -->

+Here are the coding projects I have created which you can see in action.

 ## Icebreaker was the final project I built on the 12-week coding bootcamp I attended.